Ernest Augustus, King of Hanover: Early life (1771–1799)

-In March 1792, the King commissioned Prince Ernest Augustus as a colonel into the 9th Hanoverian Light Dragoons.
-The prince served in the Low Countries in the War of the First Coalition, under his elder brother Prince Frederick, Duke of York, then commander of the combined British, Hanoverian and Austrian forces.
-Seeing action near the Walloon town of Tournai in August 1793, he sustained a sabre wound to the head, which resulted in a disfiguring scar.
-During the Battle of Tourcoing in northern France on 18 May 1794, his left arm was injured by a cannonball which passed close by him.
+In March 1792, the King commissioned Ernest as a colonel in the 9th (Queen's) Light Dragoons.
+The Prince served in the Low Countries during the War of the First Coalition under his elder brother Prince Frederick, Duke of York and Albany, the supreme commander of a Coalition army of British, Hanoverian and Austrian troops.
+In a skirmish with the French army near the Wallonian town of Tournai in August 1793, he sustained a sabre wound to the head, which resulted in a disfiguring scar.
+At the Battle of Tourcoing on 18 May 1794, his left arm was injured by a French cannonball passing close by him.
 In the days after the battle, the sight in his left eye faded.
-In June, he was sent to Britain to convalesce, his first stay there since 1786.
+In June, he was sent to England to convalesce, his first stay there since 1786.

-Ernest resumed his duties in early November, by now promoted to major-general.
-He hoped his new rank would bring him a corps or brigade command, but none was forthcoming as the Allied armies retreated slowly through the Netherlands towards Germany.
+Ernest resumed his duties in early November, by now promoted to major general.
+He hoped his new rank would bring him a corps or brigade command, but none was forthcoming as Coalition troops retreated slowly through the Dutch Republic towards Germany.
 By February 1795, they had reached Hanover.
 Ernest remained in Hanover over the next year, holding several unimportant postings.
-He had requested a return home to seek treatment for his eye, but it was not until early 1796 that the King agreed and allowed Ernest to return to Britain.
-There, Prince Ernest consulted a notable eye doctor, Wathen Waller, but Waller apparently found his condition inoperable, as no operation took place.
-Once back in Britain, Ernest repeatedly sought to be allowed to join the British forces on the Continent, even threatening to join the Yeomanry as a private, but both the King and the Duke of York refused him permission.
-Ernest did not want to rejoin the Hanoverian forces, as they were not then involved in the fighting.
-In addition, Freytag was seriously ill and Ernest was unwilling to serve under his likely successor, Count von Wallmoden.
+He had requested a return home to seek treatment for his eye, but it was not until early 1796 that the King agreed and allowed Ernest to return to England.
+There, Ernest consulted eye surgeon Wathen Waller, but Waller apparently found his condition inoperable, as no operation took place.
+In England, Ernest repeatedly sought to be allowed to join Coalition forces on the Continent, even threatening to join the Yeomanry Cavalry as a private, but both the King and the Duke of York refused him permission.
+Ernest did not want to rejoin the Hanoverian Army, as they were not then involved in the fighting.
+In addition, Freytag was seriously ill and Ernest was unwilling to serve under his likely successor, Johann Ludwig, Reichsgraf von Wallmoden-Gimborn.